-Acquire the knowledge to better understand who we are, how our world was shaped over time and how the past informs our present lives with the Bachelor of Arts in History in Temple University’s College of Liberal Arts.
+Acquire the knowledge to better understand who we are, how our world was shaped over time and how the past informs our present lives with the Bachelor of Arts in History at Temple University’s College of Liberal Arts.
 Through an innovative, 123-credit undergraduate curriculum administered by internationally recognized faculty, you’ll gain a deep, thorough understanding of history in the city in which our nation was founded.

 The History BA degree program is designed to allow students maximum flexibility to pursue their interests, whether in particular time periods or world regions.
 In addition to introductory classes and a wide range of upper-level coursework, students will build strong analytical, communication, research and writing skills.

 Graduates are prepared to weigh evidence and evaluate interpretations of great events and significant personalities of the past.
 Simultaneously, students develop a broad general sense of the traditional liberal arts disciplines while gaining a greater depth of knowledge in history.

 Temple University is the ideal place to study history—not only because of Philadelphia’s rich, remarkable past, but also because of a program that incorporates the city’s storied history into its curriculum.

 You’ll have opportunities to study away and collaborate with faculty members who have expertise across a number of fields.
 Faculty members specialize in many geographical and thematic fields, including